 Learn enough about chronic myelogenous leukemia to make decisions about your care.
 The term "leukemia" can be confusing, because it refers to a group of cancers that affect the bone marrow and blood.
 Don't waste time gathering information that doesn't apply to your kind of leukemia.

-Ask your health care professionals to write down information about your specific disease.
+Ask your health care team to write down information about your specific disease.
 Then narrow your search and seek out only trusted, reputable sources, such as the Leukemia & Lymphoma Society.

 Preparing for an appointment

-Start by making an appointment with your family doctor if you have any signs or symptoms that worry you.
-If blood tests or other tests and procedures suggest leukemia, your doctor may refer you to a specialist in the treatment of blood and bone marrow diseases and conditions (hematologist).
+Start by making an appointment with your primary care provider if you have any symptoms that worry you.
+If blood tests or other tests and procedures suggest leukemia, your provider may refer you to a specialist in the treatment of blood and bone marrow diseases and conditions, called a hematologist.

 What you can do